ProteanDev/healthcare-records/README.md

 - One Synchronization Log entry is associated with one Patient and might reference a specific Healthcare Document.

-We then a the tables in Platform Database using this queries ( This will be a seed for the microservice ):
+We then create the tables in the Platform Database using these queries ( This will be the seed for the microservice, also the Schemas ):

 ```
 CREATE TABLE users (